kbiits/simple-ecommerce-microservices-grpc/README.md

+# Simple Ecommerce

-# Simple Ecommerce in Microservices Architetcture using GRPC
+Simple e-commerce built with Microservices Architetcture using GRPC for service to service communication

 ## Instalation